-If you secure high rankings and outrank a dominant regional plumber, competing website owners will eagerly rent your site.
+Competing website owners will eagerly rent your site if you secure high rankings and outrank a dominant regional plumber.
 Beating entrenched brands convinces new renters.

 Explore forums, associations, events, and networks frequented by your niche targets.
 Build connections and share case studies before pitching them.

 Join relevant Facebook Groups and communities to connect with your target audience before promoting rentals.
-For example, join a regional HVAC Facebook Group to connect with AC companies
+For example, join a regional HVAC Facebook Group to communicate with AC companies

 Instead of endlessly cold calling, work through business brokers already plugged into niches to maximize your passive income and rental fee.

-Working with business brokers is a great way to connect with buyers happy to pay for ranked sites with proven traffic and leads.
+Working with business brokers is a great way to connect with buyers who are happy to pay for ranked sites with proven traffic and leads.

-Beyond renting out sites, a few options to monetize Rank and Rent traffic yourself:
+Beyond renting out sites, here are a few options to monetize Rank and Rent traffic yourself: